 Additional Resources

-USFSCO Petty Cash & Change Funds Change Fund Training USFSCO office locations and hours: Urbana-Champaign Chicago Springfield
+University Bursar Petty Cash & Change Funds Change Fund Training University Bursar office locations and hours: Urbana-Champaign Chicago Springfield

 Responsibilities

-The University of Illinois System decentralizes cash handling through extensive delegations of responsibility to facilitate operations and provide convenience and flexibility.

-The Vice President/Chief Financial Officer and Comptroller is responsible for the cash handling function.
-He or she has delegated this responsibility to the Senior Associate Vice President for Business and Finance/Deputy Comptroller who has further delegated this responsibility to each university OBFS chief business officer: the Assistant Vice President for Business and Finance (UIUC), the Assistant Vice President for Business and Finance (UIC), and the Director of Business Services (UIS).
-The Senior Associate Vice President for Business and Finance/Deputy Comptroller has delegated the ability to approve exceptions to established cash handling policies and procedures to University Student Financial Services and Cashier Operations (USFSCO).
+The Vice President, Chief Financial Officer & Comptroller is responsible for cash handling.
+He or she has delegated this responsibility to the Senior Director of University Bursar.
+The Senior Director is further delegated the ability to approve exceptions to established cash handling policies and procedures.

-The Controller delegates responsibility to University Accounting and Financial Reporting (UAFR) for the reconciliation of bank accounts used in conjunction with the Imprest/Bursar Fund University Student Financial Services and Cashier Operations (USFSCO).

-The university OBFS chief business officers are the custodians of the fund.
-They keep the supply of blank checks, maintain and safeguard currency as needed, and keep adequate records to account for each campus fund.
+The University Bursar is custodian of the Imprest/Bursar fund.
+They keep the supply of blank checks, maintain and safeguard currency as needed, and keep adequate records to account for each university fund.
 They have been delegated responsibility and authority for the following operations:

 Developing and disseminating standards for the custody and accountability of cash

-Developing and maintaining systems to deposit cash to the OBFS (or University) depository and to record cash in the Banner Financial System
+Developing and maintaining systems to deposit cash to the depositories and to record cash in the Banner Financial System

-Supervising OBFS cash handling operations
+Supervising university cash handling operations

 Helping units develop procedures for the collection, custody, and reporting of cash